vmware/vic/doc/user_doc/vic_admin/container_portlet_ui.md

-# Find Container Information in the vSphere Web Client #
+# Find Container Information in the vSphere Client #

 After you have installed either or both of the plug-ins for vSphere Integrated Containers, you can find information about the container VMs that are running in virtual container hosts (VCHs).